Police name teenager killed after parked car hit by vehicle in Moerewa

 A 43-year-old man has been charged with driving with excess breath alcohol.
 Police said they cannot rule out further charges being laid.

-A Facebook posting from whānau of the dead woman said they would wait until the country moves from alert level 4 to level 3 to give her the send-off she deserves.
-At level 3, funerals can be held but only up to 10 people can attend.
+A Facebook post from whānau of the dead woman said they would wait until the country moves from alert level 4 to level 3 to give her the send-off she deserves.
+At level 3, funerals can be held and up to 10 people can attend.

+One friend, Shakeera Te Rangi, said "Roi had a heart of gold and always had open arms to anyone.

+"She hated seeing others be sad, she just had this way of making people smile.
+She didn't deserve this," said her friend of several years.

 "Police extend our sympathies to her whānau at this difficult time," said a police spokeswoman, saying a site blessing was held on Sunday night following the tragic incident.